CantonCode/Java-MachineLender-Application-Refactor/README.md

 The IDE used was IntelliJ

-To setup JavaFX 11 is required along with JUnit 5.4.2.
+It is required to setup JavaFX 11 along with JUnit 5.4.2.
+Links below provide instructions for use and links to required software.

 JavaFX Download: https://gluonhq.com/products/javafx/